pfjare/FSND-Capstone/README.md

 }
 ```

+## Postman

+I have included a Postman collection FSND-Capstone.postman_collection.json with each endpoint to make it easy for the reviewer to test.
+Just change the bearer token to test a different role.

 ## The movie object

 Contains the unique id of the movie, the movie's title, the movie's genre, and the movies release date.